 Featured Image VIA

-They were also then treated to a lunch and a news conference at the Musée des Arts Forains, a private museum filled with amusement rides dating back to 1850 and generally treated like kings and queens during the trip.
+The journalists were also then treated to a lunch and a news conference at the Musée des Arts Forains – a private museum filled with amusement rides dating back to 1850 – and were generally waited on like kings and queens during the trip.
 Seems pretty clear they were after something with that kind of treatment doesn’t it?
-And it seems like they achieved it when ‘Emily In Paris was nominated for ‘Best Comedy Or Musical Series’ and ‘Best Actress In A Comedy Or Musical’.
+And it seems like they achieved it when ‘Emily In Paris’ was nominated for ‘Best Comedy Or Musical Series’ and ‘Best Actress In A Comedy Or Musical’ at the Golden Globes.
 Worth it?

 One unnamed HRPA member who wasn’t on the trip also said the following about the nomination: